outdreamer/build-a-cure-1/docs/to_do.md

 - add recurrent nn example code that can be copied & plugged in without modification

 - write function to get semantic bio metadata of compounds (bio-availability, activation in the host species, etc)

-- write function to pull concepts from a research article

-- write function to pull relationships from a research article

 - write function to pull symptom lists for a condition from forums/drugs/rxlist